fastify/fastify-http-proxy/README.md

 A few things are missing:

 1. forwarding headers as well as `rewriteHeaders`
-2. support for paths, `prefix` and `rewritePrefix`
+2. request id logging
-3. request id logging
+3. support `ignoreTrailingSlash`

 Pull requests are welcome to finish this feature.